saegl5/uniform-dark-theme/README.md

 ## History

+May 23, 2020 &middot; Version 1.3: made markup italic be same color and thickness as markup bold \
 May 4, 2020 &middot; Version 1.2.1: corrected manifest file \
 May 3, 2020 &middot; Version 1.2: changed color of focusBorder \
 Apr 16, 2020 &middot; Version 1.1.3: corrected images in marketplace \